SixArm/rust-quick-guide/todo/tips.md

 Keep unsafe & FFIs in leaf modules:

 * If you plan on shipping production code in rust, there is a good chance you will take on a C/C++ dependencies.
 Miri is the main tool for finding UB in unsafe rust, which don't play nicely yet with FFIs.
 You will want to keep them in disjoint modules to use testing tools independently.
-You want them in the "leaf nodes" of your call stack and not weaving betweenSafe-Rust -> C -> Unsafe-Rust etc. Non-leafs should be safe rust.
+You want them in the "leaf nodes" of your call stack and not weaving betweenSafe-Rust -> C -> Unsafe-Rust etc. Non-leaves should be safe rust.

 ## Use newtypes